 Second, if we’re talking about the power of men and women as groups, we need to keep in mind that the vast majority of people exert political influence by voting.
 Here, each woman has the same power as each man: one vote.
 At the group level, due to differences in voter eligibility, demographics, and turnout, women are a small but significant majority of the voting population (enough to decide elections).
-I won’t use this to argue for “female power”, but it is evidence against “male power”.
+I don’t care to use this to argue for “female power”, but it is evidence against “male power”.

 5.2 Do gender issues have to be caused by discrimination to matter?